BrunoBvS/pokemonApi/README.md

   * java -version
   * NOTE: This project was built using: Grails Version: 4.0.12

+## How to run the tests (unit and integration) of the project
+* Open the "pokemonApi" root folder of this project, just where is this "README.md" and execute the command:
+  * grails test-app
+* The application should download everything it needs, compile, and run the tests, ending with a message showing:
+  * Tests PASSED
+  * NOTE: The first execution might need a few minutes do download, compile and configure, but the next executions will start up a lot faster
+* Open the file "build\reports\tests\index.html" in your browser to see the results

 ## How to run the project

 * Open the "pokemonApi" root folder of this project, just where is this "README.md" and execute the command: